 - Provide a light in the dark for those in the depths of depression

 - Offer a distraction from thoughts leaning towards self-harm

 - Tackle head on the staggering rate of suicide in the Highlands.

-I’m aiming to raise £4000 and the money will go towards opening a ‘satellite’ Hive Thurso and also to taking mindset skills into primary schools.
+I aimed to raise £4000 and have exceeded this target – thank you!
+The money will go towards opening a ‘satellite’ Hive Thurso and also to taking mindset skills into primary schools.
 If you feel so inclined and are in a position to do so, please consider donating.